USDA Home Mortgage Topics Covered

 - USDA Home Mortgage FAQs

 What is a USDA Home Mortgage?

 USDA loans help make purchasing a home more affordable for those living in rural areas.
 The U.S. Department of Agriculture backs USDA loans in the same way the Department of Veterans Affairs backs VA loans for veterans and their families.
-This government backing means that, compared to conventional loans, California mortgage lenders can offer lower interest rates.
+This government backing means that, compared to conventional loans, Sherman Oaks mortgage lenders can offer lower interest rates.
 If you qualify, you can buy a home with no down payment, although you’ll still need to pay closing costs.

 97% of the US map is eligible for USDA loans.
 Any area with a population of 20,000 or less can be eligible (and 35,000 in special cases).